cengel/diary-history/README.md

 # diary-history

-In this repo we track the historical changes of the Catalhoyuk Excavation database front end.
+In this repo we track the historical changes of the Catalhoyuk Diary database front end.

 `.vba` files were extracted as text from the MS Acess Database `.mdb`